EUSR Initial Climber Formerly Advanced Climber 3 days

 The Initial Climber course practical sessions are delivered on outdoor training towers or structures.
 So students are advised to bring with them appropriate clothing for the prevailing weather conditions and all the appropriate PPE indicated in the course joining instructions

-Certifcate validation: This course currently has a certificate validation for 1 year and is refreshed annualy by attending a 1 day Initial or Basic climber refresher course (formally Tower Rescue).
+Certifcate validation: This course currently has a certificate validation for 1 year and is refreshed annualy by attending a 1 day Basic climber refresher course (formally Tower Rescue).
+The course fees includes £30.00 for the EUSR ID card.

 Initial Tower Climber prerequisites: The student needs no previous experience but must be comfortable with climbing or working at heights.
 Minimum age 18 and students must have a good understanding of spoken and written English.
 A fit for work declaration will need to be completed before start of course.